nwgreenl/poke-card-api/README.md

 # Currently a WIP

-Just creating the repo for now while work starts.

-### Description

-Poke Card API will be a RESTful API for pokemon cards.
+Currently all I have written is a scraper for pokellector.

+My plan is to use that data as a base in hopes to use that data as a base to create a RESTful API for Pokémon cards.
 It will contain images, card/set info, etc.

 ### Built with